 How to Prevent Overlap

-- Keep an optimum travel speed, avoid going too fast.
+- Maintain an optimum travel speed; going too fast can result in whiskers.

 13. Mechanical Damage

 Mechanical damage refers to physical harm to a weld bead after welding is complete.

 This type of defect can be caused by various tools such as chipping hammers, grinders, or even accidental impacts with other heavy objects.